Tuition Increases

 • Creation and maintenance of study spaces

-• Supplies related to instruction that are consumed during instruction and not retained by the student (materials owned or leased by student are covered by other fees)
+• Disposable supplies for teaching, activities and labs (materials owned or leased by students are covered by other fees)

 • Utilities